milkbottledude/woodlands-jb_tracker/Documentation.md

 ```
 (Line 1-5)

-To start, I extract the original columns and the new columns, storing them in 'df' and 'df_to_attach' respectively.
+To start, I extract the original columns and the new columns ✂️, storing them in 'df' and 'df_to_attach' respectively.
 Then, I store the new column names in a list, new_features.

 (Line 6-11)

-After separating the two y_columns from the df, I iterate through 'new_features' and add each feature column to the original df.
+After separating the two y_columns from the df ✂️, I iterate through 'new_features' and add each feature column to the original df.

 I chose to start with y_column = y_column_jb, we will do the same for y_column_wdlands later on.

-Then, I call the train_test_rfr function to find the loss values and add them to the df_loss, before removing the feature from the df so that we can test the next feature in the list.
+Then, I call the train_test_rfr function to find and add the loss values to df_loss 📝, before removing the feature from the df so that we can test the next feature in the list.

 Before going into the new loss values, let's see what the loss values are without any new variables first, when y-column = y_column_jb: